A deep learning first explanation by Joost van Amersfoort

 Like before, we will write out the KL divergence in (now) familiar components:

 The approximate posterior is itself a Gaussian Process, with a mean and variance function that depend on the inducing variables.
-Following this blog by James Hensman, we pick a particular mean and variance function for q, such that the ELBO is computable:
+Following this blog by James Hensman, we pick a particular mean and variance function for q (which we are free to do!), such that the ELBO is computable:

-With , , and , all variational parameters that can be optimised through gradient descent.
+This step might seem abstract, but it's common in variational inference to pick such that the ELBO becomes tractable.
+The more flexible we allow, the better it can approximate the true posterior. , , and are all variational parameters that can be optimised through gradient descent.
 Interestingly, this means that the inducing points themselves, , have become part of the objective.
-Making predictions using now depends explicitly on the set of inducing points, which is very different from deep neural networks where we only update the parameters of the network itself.
+This is different way of thinking than in the VAE, where we only care about updating the parameters of the deep network.
 For a detailed derivation, see also this tutorial by Yarin Gal and Mark van der Wilk.

 In this blog I have shown that performing variational inference in VAEs and GPs is very similar.
 In both cases we start out with an intractable equation and introduce a new distribution to create a tractable approximation.
 We try to find the best approximation to the original problem (or alternatively minimise the KL divergence!).